choria-io/website/blog/content/post/2020/02/14/rego_policies_opa.md

 This capability has been released with in [v0.13.1](https://github.com/choria-io/go-choria/releases/tag/v0.13.1), however it is still experimental.
 There are [additional capabilities of Open Policy Agent](https://www.openpolicyagent.org/docs/latest/external-data/) which we have not enabled as of this writing.

-If you're using the puppet modules to deploy choria and mcollective, you'll soon be able to specify the [`rego_policy_source`](https://github.com/choria-io/puppet-mcollective/blob/e82bd050ba4586089ac7091bb4b658a2bc4805b9/manifests/module_plugin.pp#L95) parameter to deploy a a managed policy file, on a per-agent basis.
+Additionally, if you're using the puppet modules to deploy choria and mcollective, as of [v0.10.3](https://forge.puppet.com/choria/mcollective/readme) you can specify [`rego_policy_source`](https://github.com/choria-io/puppet-mcollective/blob/e82bd050ba4586089ac7091bb4b658a2bc4805b9/manifests/module_plugin.pp#L95) parameter to deploy a a managed policy file, on a per-agent basis.
+A default rego policy is included to ensure that default-deny semantics are shipped, for a secure by default posture.

 To enable rego policy processing, you set the `rpcauthprovider` to `rego_policy`.
 During development of policies, you can either change the `loglevel` to `debug`, or set the `plugin.regopolicy.tracing` configuration value to `true`.
 This will provide enhanced information about policies and evaluations in the logs.